St. Lawrence River Area of Concern at Massena/Akwesasne

 To propagate mussels, trained scuba divers collect female mussels that are carrying larvae and take them to an aquaculture facility.
 There, the larvae are collected, counted, and tested before being released into a tank with host fish.
 In the tank, the larvae attach to the gills of the host fish, Freshwater Drum or Largemouth Bass, for about two weeks.
 They then drop off and are placed in a substrate pan to grow for four weeks to six months.
 The juvenile mussels are then placed in a cage in the river until they reach the right size for tagging, approximately six months to two years of age.
 The rehomed mussels will then repopulate the safer, cleaner habitats that were dredged and capped.

 With this project, the SRMT is the first tribe to propagate freshwater mussels and the first in New York to successfully raise juvenile mussels.
-Other partners include USFWS Genoa National Fish Hatchery, New York State Department of Environmental Conservation, and New York State Museum.
-This project, along with NYSDEC's salvage and relocation project, will help freshwater mussel populations meet the 2025 goal for this AOC.
+Other partners include U.S. Fish and Wildlife Service Genoa National Fish Hatchery, New York State Department of Environmental Conservation (NYSDEC), and New York State Museum.
+This project, along with NYSDEC's salvage and relocation project, will help freshwater mussel populations meet the BUI goals for this AOC.

 The following links exit the site